Fiji Adults Only Resorts Guide

 - Companions: Caladium, Daisy, Juniper

 Papyrus is easy to care for and grows vigorously if you give it the right conditions.
-You can plant it in soil, near ponds, bogs, or directly in shallow water, as it thrives in lots of moisture.
-Papyrus can add a dramatic and dynamic visual appeal to your tropical garden landscape due to its height and texture.
-To ensure healthy and continual growth, prune it regularly by removing dead stalks.
+You can plant it in soil, near ponds and bogs, or directly in shallow water as it thrives in lots of moisture.
+Papyrus can add a dramatic and dynamic visual appeal to your

 8. Crocosmia (Coppertips)